NCIP/gdc-docs/docs/Data_Portal/Users_Guide/gene_expression_clustering.md

 Z scores are used to compare gene expression across samples.
 A Z-score of zero indicates that the gene's expression level is the same as the mean expression level across all samples, while a positive Z-score indicates that the gene is expressed at a higher level than the mean, and a negative Z-score indicates that the gene is expressed at a lower level than the mean.

 User can increase or decrease the Z-score Capping.
 Increase the Z-score cap from 5 to 10 as shown.
-Samples with lower gene expression get more lighter to allow highlighting of clusters with higher expression values as shown in red in the heatmap.
+Samples with lower gene expression gets lighter to allow highlighting of clusters with higher expression values as shown in red in the heatmap.

 [![Z-score capping](./images/geneexpclust/10-zscore-cap.png)](./images/geneexpclust/10-zscore-capt.png 'Click to see the full image.')